nspcc-dev/neofs-spec/06-blockchain/03-container.md

     type: ByteArray
 ```

-StartEstimation notification\.
-This notification is produced when Storage nodes should exchange estimation values of container sizes among other Storage nodes\.
+StartEstimation notification.
+This notification is produced when Storage nodes should exchange estimation values of container sizes among other Storage nodes.

 ```
 StartEstimation: